Home » Health » Diseases & Conditions » Resources for Providers » ECE and School Toolkits

 Reporting Respiratory Illness Outbreaks

 Any incidence of 2 or more individuals at a childcare center experiencing at least 2 flu-like symptoms from a non-COVID-19 respiratory illness such as respiratory syncytial virus (RSV) or influenza (flu) within a 3-day period must immediately be reported to the Long Beach Department of Health and Human Services (Health Department).
 These individuals do not need to be from the same classroom, age group, or team.
-For information about reporting COVID-19 outbreaks, please visit our COVID-19 resource page.
+For more information on reporting COVID-19 outbreaks, visit our COVID-19 resource page.

 Once reported, the Health Department will conduct an investigation, provide guidance on how best to manage the situation, and determine whether it constitutes an outbreak.